mpsparrow/applesauce/README.md

 Applesauce is a simple and lightweight Discord python bot aimed at providing a highly customizable and modular architecture.
 Each feature for Applesauce is an independent addon (cog).
 This makes adding to and modifying Applesauce super easy.

 ### Development
-- `master` is the most recent stable release (which isn't a think at this time)
+- `master` is the most recent stable current beta release
 - `dev` is for development and testing

 ### WARNING